kiefferdy/stdiscm-enrollment-system/GALERA-SETUP.md

 # Galera Cluster with ProxySQL Setup Guide

-This document provides comprehensive instructions for running the Enrollment System with Galera Cluster for database redundancy and ProxySQL for connection management.
+This document provides instructions for running the Enrollment System with Galera Cluster for database redundancy and ProxySQL for connection management.

 ## Architecture Overview

 The database tier consists of:

-1. **3-Node Galera Cluster**: True multi-master replication where all nodes can accept both reads and writes
+1.  **3-Node Galera Cluster**: True multi-master replication using MariaDB Galera.
-2. **ProxySQL**: MySQL-aware load balancer that routes queries intelligently across the cluster
+2.  **ProxySQL**: MySQL-aware load balancer that routes queries intelligently across the cluster.
-3. **Application Services**: Connect to the database through ProxySQL with no code changes required
+3.  **Application Services**: Connect to the database through ProxySQL.

 ```
 Application Services → ProxySQL → Galera Cluster (3 nodes)